 This way, employees, employers, and clients have a win-win situation.

 Having a time tracking app on the ground during construction really makes a difference.
 On the side of the contractor, an additional benefit of measuring man-hours is that it provides them with an accurate estimate of how much workforce is needed for subsequent related projects.

-This is an advantage in cases where a project has to be carried out in a short time, because the contractor knows how much extra labor is needed to complete the project within the specific timeline.
+This is an advantage in cases where a project has to be carried out in a short time because the contractor knows how much extra labor is needed to complete the project within the specified timeline.

-The employees too, knowing what is at stake, will devote themselves and their expertise to the project on ground, avoid distractions, and toss any thought of time theft.
+The employees too, knowing what is at stake, will devote themselves and their expertise to the project on the ground, avoid distractions and toss any thought of time theft.

 Monitored Team Performance

 A time clock calculator helps an employer know exactly how the team is handling projects — if they complete projects within the specified timeline or not.
 This, again, can be determined by calculating man-hours.

 The employer gets to appraise the speed at which employees execute projects, whether they fall behind or meet the schedule.
 If it's in the negative, the supervisor can find out the root cause of the delayed project or provide motivation for the workers to carry on.

 The appropriate time clock software will provide employee surveys for your construction company to ask questions when starting their day.
 These questions may include: